justincbagley/GaussClust/README.md

 corresponds to 'k' or the number of columns in 'B', based on definitions in the bgmm documentation.

-Input file: Script expects as inputFile a single plain text data table with a first column containing the code names or IDs of each individual (preferably with a species-specific abbreviation followed by a museum voucher number or individual code) and subsequent columns containing categorical or discrete data for different morphological characters measured for the sample.
-The input file contains a header with four-letter codes for each column.
-Individual names in the first 'samples' column should not include hyphen characters or spaces.
-The second column should be headed 'group' and specify whether each individual ID is 'known' or 'unknown'.
+Input file: Script expects as inputFile a single plain-text data table with a header and several columns of information followed by columns containing categorical or discrete data (e.g. for different morphological characters measured) for the sample.
+The first column will be named 'samples' and contain code names or IDs for each individual (preferably with a species-specific abbreviation followed by a museum voucher number or individual code).
+The second column is headed as 'group' and specifies whether each individual ID is 'known' or 'unknown'.
+The third column contains integer values corresponding to codes/numbers (1 to k, where k is total number of components/clusters) assigning each individual to a species (usually, 1 species = 1 cluster).
+The example input file contains a header with four-letter codes for each column, but users can make the names a little longer if needed.
 ````

 ## Real-world example #1: